LissesCastro/LissesCastro/README.md

 ## <div align="center">I'm Ulisses, an architecture and urbanism graduate,  working with data science for sustantaintability in civil engineering.</div>

-- Currently working on real estate market analysis based on EMBRAESP data, for Tera bootcamp in Machine Learning: https://github.com/LissesCastro/Tera-Mercado-Imobiliario-SP
+- Currently Machine Learning algorithm for CBG experience program: [You can see it here](https://github.com/LissesCastro/BCG---Experience-Program)

--  I’m currently improving in machine learning, especially classification algorithms like Random Forest
+- Currently working and studying on machine learning topics, mainly related to regression models in supervised learning

 <br/>